ropenttd/suds/README.txt

  channels.
 This is a global value, so theres only one variation:
     config supybot.plugins.Soap.channels #mychannel #myotherchannel ...

  That will enable below commands for servers tied to those channels.
+Changing this setting will require reloading the plugin so that it can set up all the connections

  If you didn't specify any settings for a channel, it will pick the default setting instead.
+ This also means, that if you want one setting to apply to all the servers (eg you run all on a non-standard adminport), simply change the option as if it were a global setting.

  For a description of the individual variables, open config.py with a text editor.

 Commands:
- apconnect(*)       - connects to the preconfigured openttd server(*) apdisconnect(*)    - disconnects from same pause(*)           - manually pauses the game unpause(*)         - manually unpauses the game (sets min_active_clients to 0) auto(*)            - turns on autopause, and re-sets min_active_clients to the
+ apconnect*         - connects to the preconfigured openttd server(*) apdisconnect*      - disconnects from same pause*             - manually pauses the game unpause*           - manually unpauses the game (sets min_active_clients to 0) auto*              - turns on autopause, and re-sets min_active_clients to the
                        configured amount
- rcon(*)            - sends an rcon command to the server clients            - lists the clients connected to the server companies          - lists companies date               - returns the ingame date
+ rcon*              - sends an rcon command to the server start*^            - starts OpenTTD dedicated server clients            - lists the clients connected to the server companies          - lists companies date               - returns the ingame date